mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 #### `ArtifactRollback` state

 `ArtifactRollback` is only considered in some circumstances.
-After the `Download` state, Mender calls the update module with:
+When a rollback is being considered, Mender calls the update module with:

 ```bash
 ./update-module SupportsRollback
 ```

+The exact time is not specified, but it is always after `Download` has completed, and before either `ArtifactRollback` or `ArtifactFailure` are executed.
+If the installation is successful it may not be called at all.

-where the module can respond with the following responses:
+The module can respond with the following responses:

 * `No` - Signals that the update module does not support rollback.
 This is the same as responding with nothing, and hence the default